-While working as a reporter with CBC Radio in Edmonton in the mid-1980s, I got a phone call from Sunday Morning, the national CBC Radio newsmagazine program based in Toronto, what we at MotherCorp lovingly referred to as the Center of the Universe.
+While working as a reporter with CBC Radio in Edmonton in the mid-1980s, I got a phone call from Sunday Morning, the national CBC Radio newsmagazine program based in Toronto.
 Sunday Morning wanted an item on the Lubicon, and it wanted it yesterday.

 The small Cree band had become a going concern, and it was all because of an influential newspaper in the United States.
 The New York Times published an in-depth, blow-out piece on the small Alberta Indian band, scooping — embarrassing, actually — the Alberta media.

 It was a scoop by default.
 The New York Times and the Alberta media had been given the same material at the same time, but the locals chose to sit on it.
 That back burner was sure getting crowded.

 I accepted the Sunday Morning assignment, caught a flight to Peace River, rented a new half-ton truck and headed down a dusty road [Highway 986] for a one-hour drive to the home of the Lubicon.

 Glistening no more, my vehicle came to a stop outside the small band office in the hamlet of Little Buffalo.
 I was a tad late for an appointment with Lubicon Chief Bernard Ominayak, whom I’d never met.

 When I stepped out of the truck I was met by a young Native fellow, in his mid to late teens I reckoned.
 The kid, who wore an old baseball cap, was an inquisitive sort who peppered me with questions about my half-ton.
 I didn’t want to ignore the guy and hurt his feelings — but I did have an appointment with the Chief and time was marching on.